ARRGGHHH I’m Psionic

 • A dull gray ioun stone increases psionic strength by 10, to a maximum of 50 (e.g. 5 ioun stones)

-• Ioun stones which merely increase intelligence, wisdom, or charisma will not increase the creature’s psionic strength, as psionic strength is determined by unmodified ability scores.
+• Ioun stones which merely increase intelligence, wisdom, or charisma will not increase the creature’s psionic abilities, as psionic strength is determined by unmodified ability scores.

 References